 Grounded in Faith.
 Driven by Discovery.

-Incorporated in 1995, the Association of Presbyterian Colleges and Universities (APCU) is an independent, not-for-profit organization dedicated to the support and advancement of colleges and universities that maintain a historical affiliation to the Presbyterian Church (U.S.A.).
+The Association of Presbyterian Colleges and Universities (APCU) is an independent, not-for-profit organization dedicated to the support and advancement of Presbyterian-related colleges and universities.
 Our 54 member institutions have found 54 distinct ways to build on their Presbyterian heritage as they seek to impact their students (and the world) in remarkable ways.
-Making the most of a Presbyterian affiliation »
+The result is a broad set of academic, social, and spiritual opportunities available across a diverse array of geographic settings that stretch across the continent.

 On behalf of its membership, the APCU:

-- Advocates the importance of higher education within/across the agencies of the Presbyterian Church (U.S.A.).
+- Advocates for the importance of higher education within/across the agencies of the Presbyterian Church (U.S.A.).

 - Serves as a resource on market trends, institutional advancement strategy, church doctrine, and legislative activity.